Meridional Overturning - Depth Space

 domain_filepath = "https://noc-msm-o.s3-ext.jc.rl.ac.uk/npd-eorca1-jra55v1/domain"

-# Open eORCA1 model grid data:
+# Open eORCA1 NEMO model domain_cfg:

 ds_domain = xr.open_zarr(domain_filepath, consolidated=True, chunks={})